e2thex/whatsnext/docs/user-stories/task-deletion.md

 - Users receive feedback when tasks are deleted
 - Users can see which tasks will be affected by deletion (including child tasks)
 - Users can cancel the deletion process
+- if a user is deleting a task that has children they are offered the option to delete the children or to move the children up

 ## Implementation Details
 - Delete button/option in task context menu